This post may contain affiliate links.

 And within days I’d become an enthusiastic vapour-breathing zombie myself, making daily stops to this free wellness area in the Spa Quarter of Bad Kreuznach.

 Where is Bad Kreuznach?

 Bad Kreuznach is about an hour west of Frankfurt and easily reached by car or train.
-A pleasant off-the-beaten path town, it’s located in the central west part of Germany in the Rhineland-Palatinate.
+A pleasant off-the-tourist-track destination, it’s located in the central west part of Germany in the Rhineland-Palatinate.

 In addition to plenty of sights such as a picturesque Old Town, hiking trails and flower-filled parks, this unique town in Germany gained fame in the early 19th century as a brine spa.